TheresaLui/SelfHelpContent_v2/articles/microsoft.iotedge/iotedge-moduleproblemblob.md

 ## **Recommended Steps**

 * Make sure that your IoT Edge device, the local storage location, and any apps that may create or query the blob data can connect to each other.
-If they're on different devices, make sure the appropriate ports are open for sending and receiving messages, or for going through any firewalls or proxies in between.
+If they're on different devices, make sure the appropriate ports are open for sending and receiving messages, or are open for going through firewalls or proxies in-between.
 * If the issue is with uploading data to blob storage in the cloud, use the built-in troubleshooting tool to make sure that the IoT Edge device is connected to IoT Hub:

 	* On Linux devices: `sudo iotedge check --verbose`